-The BCT periodically invites landholders in high priority areas to express their interest in a site assessment.
+The NSW Biodiversity Conservation Trust periodically invites landholders in high priority areas to express their interest in a site assessment.
 Expressing interest does not create a binding obligation to proceed to an agreement.

-BCT staff assist landholders with eligible sites to identify an area (or areas) on their land that could be managed for biodiversity conservation, and develop a conservation management plan.
+NSW Biodiversity Conservation Trust staff members assist landholders with eligible sites to identify an area (or areas) on their land that could be managed for biodiversity conservation, and develop a conservation management plan.

 Landholders are then invited to submit a tender or ‘bid’ which sets the annual payments they wish to receive to implement the conservation management plan.
 As part of their bid, landholders can choose the term of the conservation agreement, which will be either in-perpetuity or for a fixed term (a minimum of 15 years).

 How are bids assessed?

 Submitted bids are ranked by value for money.
 The NSW Biodiversity Conservation Trust will calculate a biodiversity value score (BVS) for the proposed conservation management plan for each eligible site.
 This score is divided by the bid price to calculate a biodiversity value index (BVI) which is used to rank the bids.

 Conservation agreements will be offered to sites that provide good value for money until the available funds for each conservation tender are exhausted.

 Tender assessment will be supervised by an independent probity adviser and approved by the NSW Biodiversity Conservation Trust Board.

 What happens if a bid is successful?